Buying and selling art – Understanding today’s marketplace – Part One

-Do artists and galleries get more interest and better sales at fairs, in a gallery, or selling online?
+Do artists and galleries receive more interest and better sales at art fairs, in the art gallery, or selling art online?
 Does one drive footfall to the other?
-Do you simply get a different type of buyer at a fair rather than a gallery?
-Do you get a lot of viewings at fairs but not many sales?
-And where does e-commerce enter into things and how successful are they at selling art?
+Do you simply get a different type of buyer at an art fair rather than a gallery?
+Do you get a lot of viewings at art fairs but not many sales?
+And where do online art stores enter into things and how successful are they for selling art?
 What makes one succeed over another?

 This is the first in a series of articles featuring responses from both buyers and sellers in the art sector.

 Our first contributor is Natasha Kumar.
 Natasha is a successful artist who has a dedicated and growing following of collectors worldwide.
 Oil painting, watercolour, pastel, monotype, woodcut, etching, screenprint and lithograph are all techniques Natasha Kumar has studied and successfully incorporated in to her art for more than 25 years.

 Natasha has successfully sold through both art fairs and galleries.
 She believes in personal interaction with her collectors, and “telling the story, is so important and gives depth”, so you will always find her chatting on the stands at Art Fairs and exhibitions.

 Read Natasha’s very enlightening views:

 “As an artist I have been a regular participant in Art Fairs around the UK for the last twenty years including the Affordable Art Fair where I usually exhibit my own work and represent a small stable of other artists under the ARTSHOUSE.CO.UK Gallery name.